Looking for sustainable options?

 A project kit has been designed for teachers to give you everything you need to help them plan and run the project, from the first lesson, through the visit, to the follow up activities which can focus on anything from Nutrition & Cooking, Science & Technology, or Communication and Arts.

 The material produced by your students will be regularly posted on our social media accounts.

 Keep us posted on:

-More details about this project can be found on this booklet.
-A list of engaged aquaculture producers will also soon be available and regularly updated.
+More details about this project can be found in this booklet.

-Please note that any costs cannot be covered by the European Union.
+Please note that no costs can be covered by the European Union.